 - 1 proof of address

 Our front desk staff is also available to provide support in filling out the application and can provide a paper application if requested.

 If an applicant gets a spot via lottery, how are they notified?

-All applicants, regardless of whether they are offered a spot, receive a letter with their status (enrollment offer or waitlist) at the mailing address listed on their application.
-Letters are sent out one week after the lottery.
+All applicants, regardless of whether they are offered a spot, receive an email with their status (enrollment offer or waitlist) via the email address listed on their application.
+Emails are sent out one week after the lottery.

 How does a student get on the waiting list?

 There are 120 spots available for the 5th grade.
 The first 120 applications pulled through the lottery are offered a spot.
 All other 5th-grade applicants are placed on the waitlist.
 There are limited seats in grades 6-11 that also will be filled through the lottery.
 All grade 6–11 applicants who do not get a spot are automatically placed on the waitlist.
 If openings become available in grades 6–11, applicants are pulled off the waitlist in the chronological order of their waitlist number.

 If an applicant gets a spot and accepts, they must complete an enrollment packet.
 Is the package in both English and Spanish?
 What type of questions and information requests are in the packet?

 The enrollment packet is in both English and Spanish.
 Each page is translated line by line.
 The enrollment packet includes a letter outlining our ELL program (as required by the state) and asks for information including: